What are the AI Field Notes?

 They are not tutorials, prompt collections, or product reviews.
 They are reflections on process: what I’m trying, what helps, what doesn’t, what I’m keeping, and what I’m discarding as the work evolves.
 Some entries record small discoveries; others document doubts, frustrations, or second thoughts.

 The AI Field Notes run alongside the memoir entries themselves.
-They are usually written at roughly the same time as the vignettes they reference, and links connect the two.
+They will usually be written at roughly the same time as the vignettes they reference, and links connect the two.
 Readers interested in the finished narrative can follow the memoir alone; readers curious about the human–nonhuman collaboration behind the scenes may find these notes a useful companion.
 If the stars align, perhaps even fun and fascinating.

 Nothing here is polished or final.
 These are field notes in the literal sense: provisional observations made while the work is underway.
 They reflect experimentation, learning, missteps, and revision as much as success.